The Port Authority of NY and NJ Launches a Biometric Self-Boarding E-Gate Pilot at Newark Airport with IDEMIA

 Share this article on social media:

-About IDEMIA Identity and Security (I&S) North America
+About IDEMIA Public Security North America

-IDEMIA I&S North America is a leader in identity security and authentication services to governments and private companies, operating in North America.
+IDEMIA Public Security North America is a leader in identity security and authentication services to governments and private companies operating in North America.
 Our mission is to Unlock the World, Make It Safer – helping people access what matters most, more quickly, more safely, and more securely, in both the physical and the digital worlds.
 Our best-in-class technology helps to authenticate and secure physical and digital transactions.
 IDEMIA is recognized by the National Institute of Standards (NIST) as a top-ranking participant in the Institute’s passenger facilitation simulation testing as well as in its regular Face Recognition Vendor Test (FRVT) rankings, reinforcing the trustworthiness and reliability of IDEMIA’s facial recognition solutions for government and consumers alike.

-Learn more at http://www.na.idemia.com / Follow @IDEMIA_NA on Twitter and on LinkedIn.
+Learn more at http://www.na.idemia.com Follow @IDEMIA_NA on Twitter and on LinkedIn.

 Media contact: